 working hours: Mon 10-00; Tue-Sat 10-01 Sun 15-23

 As the 2 previous café, this one is in a university area, but in a different district, San Lorenzo.
-The district is next to the two of the main train Stations in Rome, that are Termini and Tiburtina.
-San Lorenzo district can get very loud with students and drinkers at night, but is calm during the day.
+The district is next to the two of the main train stations in Rome, that are Termini and Tiburtina.
+San Lorenzo district can get very loud with students and drinkers at night but is calm during the day.
 Giufa’ Libreria Café is an independent café book shop.
 It specializes in graphic novels, comics, contemporary literature.
 Thousands of books in a tiny space with a few coffee tables and brownies.
 Sit there and let creativity surround you.
 Giufà hosts book presentations,readings, and small exhibitions.
 You can even take a book and gently browse it at your table. if you’d like to have lunch there or dinner, there’s always a meal of the day, organic local wines and beer.
+Giufa’ coffee shop also has the most delicious brownies, compared to the other best cafes in Rome.

 Via degli Etruschi, 4